richtastic/ff/src/3DR/wiki/app.md

 TIMELINES:

-05/10 - test new set of 10 ~ 20 images
+05/16 - test 'medium' set of 11 images
-05/12 - use bundle groupings algorithm
+05/18 - use bundle groupings algorithm
-05/24 - test set of ~50 images
+05/24 - test 'full' set of 25 images
+		- automate URL refresh for sections of code
-05/31 - test set of ~100 images x (this will require 2-10 x speed ups) 06/07 - MVP
+05/31 - test set of ~ 50 images x (this will require 2-10 x speed ups & AUTOMATION OF NEXT TASK) 06/07 - MVP

 MISSING: